xmenbteam/ts-chess-engine/README-PART-2.md

 ### POST /api/board

-- accepts the following body and instantiates a new game, effectively resetting the board yet allowing the status of previous matches to .
+- accepts the following body and instantiates a new game, effectively resetting the board yet allowing the status of the current match to be stored in a file system.

 ```json
 { "reset": true }